jessicalynnrose/jekyll-now/_posts/2019-2-23-Seventh_Post.md

 `train <- read.csv("train.csv")

 str(train)

 summary(train)

 head(train)`

 Now that we have some information on what the dataset contains, we can get started on the rest of this weeks assignment.

-////Next, we are asked to determine if a generic function can be assigned to our data set.
+Next, we are asked to determine if a generic function can be assigned to our data set.

+This can be done by writing our own function with `genericfunction.classname <- function() {}` and adding anything you want this specific function to do when called.
+Now, whenever the generic function is called for and object of the specific class name, then it will do the defined function rather than the generic function.

-////Finally, we need to see if our dataset can be assigned as an S3 or an s4 object.
+Finally, we need to see if our dataset can be assigned as an S3 or an s4 object.

+For this dataset, it would be much simpler to assign it as an S3 object, which would simply be done using the `class()` function.

 ### 1. How do you tell what OO system (S3 vs S4) an object is associated with?